The xx: Musical style and influences

 The xx has been described as various genres, including indie rock, indie pop, indie electronic, R&B, dream pop, and electro-rock, while incorporating elements of post-punk and dance.
 The band members have cited several artists in their influences.
 Madley Croft said: "Jamie started out very much into soul and then from there moved into hip-hop and UK-based dance music.
 He brings some much lower frequencies of bass into the band.
-And then I've grown up listening to Siouxsie and the Banshees, and The Cure.
+And then I've grown up listening to Siouxsie and the Banshees, and the Cure.
 We're really quite a huge melting pot of different stuff."
+Sim is a fan of Aaliyah, with the band covering her song "Hot Like Fire".

-She also had mentioned her liking for Jimi Hendrix, The Slits, Joy Division, Yazoo, Eurythmics and New Order.
-Madley Croft also added that the xx have been inspired by CocoRosie, The Kills and Electrelane.
+The xx have also been inspired by CocoRosie, the Kills, Electrelane and OMD.
 When signing to their label, they discovered bands like Cocteau Twins.
-They also expressed admiration for Beyoncé.
-Sim is an avid fan of Aaliyah, with the band covering her song "Hot Like Fire", while Madley Croft enjoys Mariah Carey's music.
+The group have expressed an admiration for Beyoncé.
+Additionally, Madley Croft has noted a personal affection for Jimi Hendrix, the Slits, Joy Division, Yazoo, Eurythmics, New Order and Mariah Carey.